carltonwin8/CarND-Advanced-Lane-Lines-Take1/README.md

 ####1.
 Briefly discuss any problems / issues you faced in your implementation of this project.
 Where will your pipeline likely fail?
 What could you do to make it more robust?

 Here I'll talk about the approach I took, what techniques I used, what worked and why, where the pipeline might fail and how I might improve it if I were going to pursue this project further.

+## TODO

+  - see if i can get the overlay the `src` and `dst` points on the transformed and non-transformed images.